11 'How I Met Your Mother' Quotes For Every Romantic Woe You Can Face

 11. "I used to be in such a hurry all the time.
 Everything was so urgent.
 Now I figure, if it's going to happen, it'll happen when it happens.
 I'm not going anywhere; she's not going anywhere.
 What's the rush, right?" — Ted

 Preach!
-Throughout the series, Ted was zealous in his search for love.
+Throughout How I Met Your Mother, Ted was zealous in his search for love.
 He looked for signs from the universe, threw caution to the wind in each and every relationship (regardless of any red flags), and wasn't always the most patient when it came to finding the future mother of his children.
 By Season 9, Ted had finally come to terms with the fact that sometimes romance has to happen organically.
 Lo and behold, Tracy McConnell — otherwise known as The Mother — entered Ted's life in the most beautifully serendipitous way possible.